 November 9 - December 18, 2019

-Larissa Borteh was born and raised in Columbus, Ohio.
+Larissa Borteh was born in Columbus, Ohio.
 She received a BFA from the School of Visual Arts in New York City in 2010, and an MFA from the School of the Art Institute of Chicago in 2014.
-Recent exhibitions include Andrew Rafacz Gallery, Chicago; Minotaur Projects, Los Angeles; EXPO Chicago; Cranbrook Art Museum, Bloomfield Hills; The Union League Club, Chicago; Skylight Gallery, New York; 1708 Gallery, Richmond; and the Visual Arts Gallery, New York.
-Borteh has been a recipient of the George and Ann Siegel Fellowship; Leon Levy Foundation Grant; Dave Bown Projects Award; and was a MacDowell Colony Fellow.
-Larissa currently lives and works in Chicago, Illinois where she is an instructor in painting and drawing at the School of the Art Institute of Chicago.
+Recent exhibitions include Hyde Park Art Center, Chicago; Zolla Lieberman Gallery, Chicago; Andrew Rafacz Gallery, Chicago; Minotaur Projects, Los Angeles; Cranbrook Art Museum, Bloomfield Hills; The Union League Club, Chicago; Skylight Gallery, New York; 1708 Gallery, Richmond; and the Visual Arts Gallery, New York.
+Larissa has been a recipient of the George and Ann Siegel Fellowship; Leon Levy Foundation Grant; Dave Bown Projects Award.
+She has been an artist in residence at the Vermont Studio Center, Johnson, Vermont; The Association of Icelandic Visual Artists (SÍM), Reykjavik, Iceland; Kunstnarhuset Messen, Ålvik, Norway; and was a MacDowell Colony Fellow.
+Larissa currently lives and works in Chicago, Illinois where she is an Adjunct Assistant Professor at the School of the Art Institute of Chicago.